mui/material-ui/docs/data/joy/core-features/global-variant/global-variant.md

 <!-- A demo of small UIs that use different components with variants to showcase -->

+{{"demo": "LevelOfImportancy.js"}}

 As you can see from the demo above that global variants let you create meaningful user intefaces with least effort.
+As a side benefit, dark mode will just work without any modification (click the setting icon at the top-right of the page and turn on dark mode).

 ## Atomic tokens